 Amazon refreshes its Kindle family quite often, usually every year or so, to add new features and replace older models.
-For instance, the most affordable £60 base model was updated earlier in 2017 with a fresh new design and touchscreen functionality; check out our full Kindle review for more info.
+For instance, the most affordable £60 base model was updated in 2017 with a fresh new design and touchscreen functionality; check out our full Kindle review for more info.

 So which Kindle is best for you, and what actually is the difference between these different ebook readers?
-Here's our full comparison review of the 2017 models, to help you decide which one to buy.
+Here’s our full Amazon Kindle comparison review, to help you decide which one to buy.

 If you have any other questions about Amazon’s Kindle devices, the Kindle app and all of the features found on these eReaders, check out our complete guide to Amazon Kindle for answers.